fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/plot-types-in-fusiontime.md

 heading: Plot Types
 ---

 FusionTime supports three types of data structures - single-series, multivariate, and multi-series.
-In the chart anatomy provided below, you can see the components of a multivariate chart.
+In the chart anatomy provided below, you can see the components of a single-series line chart.

 {% embed_chartAnatomy ft-single-series-chart.json %}